zetaops/loadtests/README.md

-# WSGI Webserver Loadtesting Thingy
+# WSGI Webserver Loadtesting Suite

 This project aims to ease the testing of WSGI web servers (gunicorn and uWSGI for now) with the help of a few fabric tasks.
 Addition to utility fabric tasks, it shows realtime load visulation for RPS, CPU and Memory usage of web server.